 The clinical portion of the graduate prosthodontic program is based on the student's knowledge of the research literature and its influence on clinical decisions and spans the full range of prosthodontics.
 Comprehensive dental care is administered in conjunction with other specialty disciplines, and students are extensively involved with all aspects of the rehabilitation.

 The prosthodontic graduate program begins in September and ends 33 months later.
 A total of 40 credit hours are required for graduation.

-Another program available in Prosthodontics is the Dental Preceptorship Prosthodontic Program.
+Another program available in Prosthodontics is the Dental Preceptor Prosthodontic Program.